vltn-old/WallpaperModifier/README.md

 <b> Manual: </b>

-You can use this script manually, you just have to run the main.py file every time you want to change your wallpaper.
+You can use this script manually, you just have to run the python file file every time you want to change your wallpaper.
 The script will select an other image of your wallpaper folder and set it a desktop wallpaper.

 <b> Automatic: </b>